I need to respond to an eviction lawsuit as soon as possible

 Yes, if you rent in Washington State and you have received eviction court papers.
 This will help you respond to those documents.

-- If you are not using the Eviction Defense Helper, read this and then print out, sign, and date the Notice of Appearance and Certificate of Service (NOA).
+Read the information on this page and then print out, sign, and date the Notice of Appearance (NOA) in this packet.
 The NOA tells the court and the landlord or their attorney that you will show up to court.
 This way, you do not get a “default” (automatically lose the case).

-- Take 1 copy of the NOA to landlord’s attorney, or to the landlord if no attorney.
-If you have the landlord or their attorney’s fax number, you can also fax this document.
+Take one copy of the NOA to landlord’s attorney, or to the landlord if no attorney.
+If you have the landlord or their attorney’s email, you can also fax this document.

 Your landlord is trying to evict you.
 The papers you received are court papers for an eviction court case.
 You must respond in writing by the deadline in the Summons and Complaint papers.
 If you do not respond in writing, your landlord can evict you without a court hearing.